-Alternative Compassion Services, Inc. ("ACS") will continue to remain compliant with the local zoning bylaws set forth by the Town of Bridgewater.
-ACS is currently licensed and operating a Marijuana Treatment Center, in Bridgewater.
-We have cooperated with local law enforcement and adjacent municipalities over the last five years in an effort to remain compliant with all local regulations.
+Alternative Compassion Services, Inc. ("ACS") will continue to remain compliant with the local zoning bylaws set forth by the Town of Hull.
+ACS is currently licensed and operating a Marijuana Treatment Center in Hull.
+We have cooperated with local law enforcement and adjacent municipalities throughout our time doing business in Hull and remain compliant with all local regulations.